 Free WiFi is available at Tel Aviv Airport, connect to the “Netvision” network.

 If sleeping in Tel Aviv Airport does not appeal to you, there are hotels near the airport:

-- Sadot Hotel - (15 min from the airport) Free airport pick-up on Thurs, Fri or Sat night (per room, per night) and free one-way transfer to the airport (per room, per night).
+- Sadot Hotel - (15 minutes from the airport) Free airport pick-up on Thurs, Fri or Sat night (per room, per night) and free one-way transfer to the airport any day of the week (per room, per night).

 To see more options there is a list of hotels near Tel Aviv Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 - ATMs / Cash Machines - There are nine ATM’s located throughout the landside and airside areas of Terminal 3.

 - Baby Care Facilities - A crib, sink, changing table and more are available in the Mother and Child Room.
 Ask the Information Counter for access.
 Location: Airside, Terminal 1, Departures Hall (Duty Free area) Hours: Open 24 hours.